-Mr. Bronfman has been nominated for three Grammy awards, one of which he won with Esa-Pekka Salonen and the Los Angeles Philharmonic for their recording of the three Bartók piano concertos.
-His catalogue of recordings includes works for two pianos by Rachmaninoff and Brahms with Emanuel Ax, the complete Prokofiev concertos with the Israel Philharmonic and Zubin Mehta, a Schubert/Mozart disc with the Zukerman Chamber Players, and the soundtrack to Disney's Fantasia 2000.
-His most recent CD releases are a 2014 Grammy-nominated recording of Magnus Lindberg's Piano Concerto No. 2, commissioned for him and performed with the New York Philharmonic conducted by Alan Gilbert on the Da Capo label; Tchaikovsky's Piano Concerto No. 1 with Mariss Jansons and the Bavarian Radio Orchestra; a recital disc, Perspectives, complementing Mr. Bronfman’s designation as a Carnegie Hall “Perspectives” artist for the 2007-08 season; and recordings of all the Beethoven piano concertos as well as the Triple Concerto together with violinist Gil Shaham, cellist Truls Mørk, and the Zurich Tonhalle Orchestra under David Zinman for the Arte Nova/BMG label.
+Mr. Bronfman has been nominated for six Grammy Awards; he won a Grammy in 1997 for his recording of the three Bartók piano concertos with Esa-Pekka Salonen and the Los Angeles Philharmonic.
+His other recordings include works for two pianos by Rachmaninoff and Brahms with Emanuel Ax, the complete Prokofiev piano concertos with the Israel Philharmonic and Zubin Mehta, a Schubert/Mozart disc with the Zukerman Chamber Players, and the soundtrack to Disney's Fantasia 2000.
+Among his most recent releases are a Grammy-nominated recording of Magnus Lindberg's Piano Concerto No. 2 with the New York Philharmonic and Alan Gilbert; Tchaikovsky's Piano Concerto No. 1 with Mariss Jansons and the Bavarian Radio Symphony; a recital disc, Perspectives, complementing Mr. Bronfman’s designation as a Carnegie Hall “Perspectives” artist for the 2007-08 season; and recordings of the complete Beethoven piano concertos and the Triple Concerto together with violinist Gil Shaham, cellist Truls Mørk, and the Tonhalle Orchestra Zurich under David Zinman.